What to Expect During a Remedial Building Project: A Step-by-Step Guide

 • Internal repairs due to water damage

-6. Progress Updates & Claims
+Step 6: Progress Updates and Claims

 We provide regular updates and issue progress claims aligned with the work schedule.
 Whether you’re an owner, strata manager or consultant, you’ll know where things stand—every step of the way.

-Why It Matters
+Why This Matters

 When remedial work is done properly, it restores the integrity of your building, protects its value, and improves liveability for everyone.
 It’s not just about fixing a problem—it’s about future-proofing your asset.